 Curriculum

 The Cardiothoracic Surgery and Transplant Physician Assistant Fellowship prepares you for professional practice in cardiothoracic and heart transplant surgery.
-The fellowship curriculum includes knowledge, skills, and understanding of healthcare areas.
+The fellowship curriculum includes knowledge, skills, and understanding of specific healthcare areas.

 The fellowship provides in-depth exposure and experiential training on all aspects of: